Technology Micro-Credentials

 8. Identify, use/apply at least two technology industry badge’s knowledge/skills

-LEAD 257 – Technology Industry Badges II (3 credit hour course)
+LEAD 257 (Intermediate/Advanced) – Technology Industry Badges II (3 credit hour course)

 This course prepares students to achieve micro-credentials and badges from various technology industry organizations such as: Microsoft, IBM, and Google.
 It is intended for those seeking to enhance work ready skills using technology products and services.
 At least three intermediate/advanced level badges must be achieved to pass this course.
 This course is taught at the intermediate/advanced level.